Import.io vs Apify: A comparison for 2026

 If you want AI-assisted extraction with stable, governed delivery and lower operational burden at scale, Import.io is typically the better fit.
 If you want maximum flexibility and are prepared to build/operate pipelines, Apify is a strong option.

-Import.io is designed to deliver governed data streams, not just raw scraping outputs.
-AI helps reduce manual setup and ongoing maintenance by supporting faster extraction creation and enhancing resilience when websites change.
-With the fully managed option, Import.io can own the build, monitoring, change handling, QA, and delivery, so your team doesn’t need to run a scraping operations function.
+Import.io is designed to deliver governed data streams rather than raw scraping outputs.
+On the self-service platform, teams build extractors themselves through a no-code, AI-assisted workflow, with AI reducing manual setup and keeping extractions resilient when websites change.
+With the fully managed service, Import.io owns the build, monitoring, change handling, QA, and delivery, so your team doesn't need to run a scraping operations function.
+Pick the model per use case, and combine them across your program.

 Apify: “Build and run automations”